udacity/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview: Stage 3

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+A reviews app where users can browse restaurants by cuisine and neighborhood.
+The app has offline capabilities.
+A restaurant can be toggled favorite even when offline and this action is synced when back online.
+The same goes for reviews.
+A user can post a review while offline (this is visible only for the user with indexed db) and the review will sync with the server when online.

-## Project : Stage 2 Gulp instructions
+## Project : Stage 3 Gulp instructions

 #### Check for Node and npm
 Make sure that you've installed Node and npm before attempting to install gulp.